iswc-reproducibility/iswc-reproducibility.github.io/_site/index.md

 Taking part in the SIGMOD Reproducibility process enables your paper to take the **ACM Results Replicated** label.
 This is embedded in the PDF of your paper in the ACM digital library.

-There is an option to also host your data, scripts and code in the ACM digital library as well to make them available to a broad audience, which will award the **ACM Artifacts Available** label.
+There is an option to also host your data, scripts and code in the ACM digital library as well to make them available to a broad audience.

 ##### <span style="color:#4952D8">ACM Results Replicated label</span>